 For less than $50 annually, you can protect up to 10 devices with McAfee’s premium suite.
 It supports Windows, macOS, Android and iOS and you can sync all of them in the UI.
 The antivirus is best suited for a family that needs to protect multiple machines and manage them in a single area.

 You get a lot of features, too.
-McAfee includes True Key, a decent password manager that doesn’t make it to the level of Dashlane (read our Dashlane review).
+McAfee includes True Key, a decent password management software that doesn’t make it to the level of Dashlane (read our Dashlane review).
 As a bundled software, though, it’s good.
 You get five licenses, which, on their own, would run $99.99 annually.

 Features such as a file shredder and browser cleaner are welcome, too.
 McAfee Total Protection is a good middle-of-the-road option that doesn’t excel in any area.
 If you’re looking to protect as many devices as possible at the lowest price, though, it’s the best choice.